-The purpose of the MO SW-PBS school recognitions is two-fold.
-First, reviewing the criteria affords schools and districts the opportunity to accurately self-reflect on their progress implementing and sustaining SW-PBS.
-Second, it affords the Missouri Department of Elementary and Secondary Education an opportunity to recognize those schools that have met the criteria in appreciation of their progress.
+The purpose of the MO SW-PBS school recognition is three-fold: first, reviewing the criteria affords schools and districts the opportunity to accurately self-reflect on their progress implementing and sustaining SW-PBS; second, the process identifies exemplar schools representing all grade configurations and demographic patterns; and finally, it affords the Missouri Department of Elementary and Secondary Education an opportunity to recognize those schools that have met the criteria in appreciation of their progress.

 There are three levels of recognition that reflect the tier at which the school is implementing.
 These are:

 Bronze: Recognizing schools that implement with high quality at the universal (Tier 1) level

 Silver: Recognizing schools that implement with high quality at the universal (Tier 1) and targeted (Tier 2) levels